LibrariesHacked/schema-librarydata/docs/common-fields.md

 #### Library name

-It is recommended for each authority to be consistent as to whether the word 'Library' is included in the library name in their own data.
+It is recommended for each authority to be consistent as to whether the word 'Library' is included in their library names.

 The name should be consistent wherever it is listed.
 This is important to link data between datasets.
 For example, the physical visits dataset does not include data to show whether the library is colocated with other services.
 That data is held in the libraries dataset.
 Combining both datasets relies on the two datasets sharing the same library names.